 Built in 1905 as a private home, it was converted into the National Music Museum in 1981.

-Its collection explore the history of Cuban folk music and displays instruments from the 16th-20th centuries.
+Its collection explores the history of Cuban folk music and displays instruments from the 16th-20th centuries.
 They have music scores, old books and a room where visitors can listen to recordings and play instruments.
 This museum is recommended for families.

 Calle Capdevila No. 1 e/ Aguiar y Habana.
 La Habana Vieja.
 Ciudad de La Habana.